Journeyman-Joe/placeholder/doc/ref/clone-RC-10_3.md

 FTC has just released the (presumed) final Robot Controller SDK for the *Into The Deep* season; version 10.3.
 Historically, the post-season SDK release provides FTC teams with an early look at new features for the upcoming season.
 (No doubt that FIRST benefits from the expanded testing community, as well.)

+### Note regarding Android Studio versions

+FIRST introduced an unavoidable *breaking change* with SDK 10.1.1.
+If your team used SDK 10.0 or SDK 10.1 during the *Into The Deep* season, you probably have a "Koala" or earlier version of Android Studio on your laptop.
+You will have to update your version of Android Studio to "Ladybug", or newer to use this RC-10_3 SDK, or the expected SDK 11.0 next season.

+See the [Android Studio upgrade](#android-studio-upgrade) section, below.

+### Note regarding third-party resources

+As of this writing, Acme Robotics has not updated their Roadrunner repository to use the SDK 10.3 baseline.
+I have not looked for anything regarding Pedro Pathing, or any of the other third-party resources you may be using.

+### Cloning the repository onto your personal laptop

-I've  cloned this repository into a template for the Princeton STEM Academy teams:
+I've copied this repository into a template for the Princeton STEM Academy teams:
 *RC-10_3* and uploaded it into your teams' GitHub accounts.
 I have also pulled it down onto the PSA shared laptops (all teams).